Dragonmystic707/exalted-reincarnated/docs/System.md

 so, you should take a double look at what your intent is, analyze if there is an alternate way, or proceed very carefully.

-It’s often the first instinct to try to fill such a hole in–after all, we often want our characters to be the best at what they do, and seeing such a glaring hole can be frustrating.
+It’s often the first instinct to try to fill such a hole in--after all, we often want our characters to be the best at what they do, and seeing such a glaring hole can be frustrating.

-However, doing so is often detrimental to the longevity of the game–a fully fleshed out character is often one that is flawed–and so is the same with Abilities and Powers.
+However, doing so is often detrimental to the longevity of the game--a fully fleshed out character is often one that is flawed--and so is the same with Abilities and Powers.

 The easiest example to show is the difference between Melee and Archery